- What’s On

 To celebrate International Women’s Day we are screening a selection of short films telling the most inspiring stories about women and girls from around the world.

-Plus: The Great Tapestry of Scotland will bring the mill worker panel to put in a stitch for history.
+Plus: The Great Tapestry of Scotland will bring the mill worker panel to put a stitch in for history.

-SYNOPSIS OF FILMS
+SYNOPSIS OF SELECTED FILMS

 My Big White Thighs and Me